jtablesaw/tablesaw/README.md

 And there you have it.

-This is just the beginning of what Outlier can do.
+This is just the beginning of what Tablesaw can do.
 Other features include:

 * Powerful Group-by functionality (aka: Split, Aggregate, Combine)
 * Map arbitrary lambda expressions over tables
-* Load data direct from an RDBMS

 More advanced operations are described on the project web site: https://javadatascience.wordpress.com

 ## A work-in-progress
-Outlier is still in an experimental state, with a production release planned to roughly coincide with the release of Java 9 in 2017.
+Tablesaw is in an experimental state, with a production release planned for late 2016.
+Not all of the functionality of Outlier has been implemented yet, and a great deal of additional functionality is planned, including window operations (like rolling averages), outlier detection, and integrated machine-learning.